xunker/neje_laser_upgrades/README.md

 **Note**: I should really upgrade the above circuit to use a MOSFET instead of a power transistor.
 It shouldn't be that hard adapt it using [the example from this page](http://www.sensitiveresearch.com/elec/DoNotTIP/index.html).
-It may also let us us PWM to control the intensity of the laser.
+It may also let us use PWM to control the intensity of the laser.

 ### Orientation